 BLOG – HEALTHY LIFE

-Achieving a single protein of meat affects the planet more than obtaining one of vegetable origin.
-The amount of land and water used, the polluting gases that are emitted in the process, show that the future of our planet, our home, is in danger.
+Obtaining a single protein of meat affects the planet more than getting a plant-based one.
+The amount of land and water used and the polluting gases that are emitted in the process, show us the future of our planet, our home, is in danger.
 Studies developed by...read more

 Nutty maca smoothie.
 Ingredients: serves 1 1 banana 1 tbsp peanut butter 1 sachet, Mama Tierra red or black maca 350ml almond milk 1tsp Yacon syrup [coming soon] or honey Pinch of cacao powder [optional] Place ingredients in a blender, mix, pour, sprinkle with cacao...read more

 What is stress?
-We all know the feeling, some people seem to thrive on it, but for most of us, it can be traumatic.
-The feeling that everything is out of our control, that we just can’t face or deal with the situation.
+We all know that feeling, some people seem to thrive on it, but, for most of us, it can be traumatic to feel that everything is out of our control, that we just can’t face or deal with the situation.
 Although stress is not a diagnosed psychiatric...read more